| Ch 6 -- The C and C++ Programming Languages

 A string has no specific type.
 You use an array of characters to represent strings.

 You can print them by using an %s flag instead of %c.
+Simple output is created by the printf function. printf takes

 a format string and the list of arguments to be printed.
 A complete set of format